Skip to Content

 • Secure all belongings while riding in taxis.
 My phone was pickpocketed from a taxi in Tanzania.
 Luckily, I got it back.

+• Use a money belt.
 To reduce your risk of falling victim to pickpockets, consider carrying a money belt.
 A money belt is a hidden pocket that you wear under your clothing.
-When properly hidden, the money belt is pretty much pickpocket-proof.
 A money belt is a great place to store important documents and valuables such as your passport, cash, and credit cards.
-In some models, you can even carry your phone, keys, and other important items.
+I use the Eagle Creek Silk Undercover Moneybelt.
+For more info, check out my review of the moneybelt here.

 Violent Crime in Uganda